Tag: Letters

 Resistance and Letters from Home

 Arden Rowley describes the indoctrination sessions conducted by the Chinese.
-He emphasizes that the communists were focused on converting them to the communist ideology.
+He emphasizes how the communists were focused on converting them to the communist ideology.
 He outlines the organization of the lectures and discussions.
-He shares how as part of the process, he was assigned as a monitor for his room and how it was his role to report discussion questions back to the Chinese officials.
-He remembers how the process took a toll on him and how he chose to provide the real answers to their questions and not what the officials wanted to hear.
+As part of the process, he recalls on being assigned as a monitor for his room and how it was his role to report discussion questions back to the Chinese officials.
+He remembers the process took a toll on him and he chose to provide the real answers to their questions and not what the officials wanted to hear.
 He feels that this act of rebellion influenced other monitors to copy his actions.
 He explains the entire company was eventually relocated, and the lectures reached a point of diminishing returns.
 He shares that once they received letters from home, their courage grew.

 Photos from the War

-Aristofaris Androulakis shares a photo of him and captain.
-He then shares a photo of a church they created to have services during the war.
-He shows a photo of a Greek cemetery in Korea.
-He also shares an image of the grave of a man he knew who asked him to deliver a message to his sister when he returned to Greece.
+Aristofanis Androulakis shares a photo of himself with his captain, followed by a photo of a church they built for services during the war.
+He then shows an image of a Greek cemetery in Korea and highlights the grave of a man he knew.
+This man had asked him to deliver a message to his sister when he returned to Greece.

 Avery Creef